matriex/System_Extractor/Repack_INFO.md

-# Repack instructions for "system.new.dat" Cynogenmod
+# Repack for "system.new.dat" Cynogenmod

 * Read this only in github for better view.
 * Repack "may or may not" work with all ROM.